CodeReclaimers/neat-python/docs/module_summaries.rst

     see below and :ref:`customization-label`.) ``Config`` itself takes care of the ``NEAT`` parameters.
 For a description of the configuration file, see :ref:`configuration-file-description-label`.

-    :param object genome_type: Specifies the genome class used, such as :py:class:`DefaultGenome` or :py:class:`iznn.IZGenome`.
+    :param object genome_type: Specifies the genome class used, such as :py:class:`genome.DefaultGenome` or :py:class:`iznn.IZGenome`.
 See :ref:`genome-interface-label` for the needed interface.
-    :param object reproduction_type: Specifies the reproduction class used, such as :py:class:`DefaultReproduction`.
+    :param object reproduction_type: Specifies the reproduction class used, such as :py:class:`reproduction.DefaultReproduction`.
 See :ref:`reproduction-interface-label` for the needed interface.
-    :param object species_set_type: Specifies the species set class used, such as :py:class:`DefaultSpeciesSet`.
+    :param object species_set_type: Specifies the species set class used, such as :py:class:`species.DefaultSpeciesSet`.
-    :param object stagnation_type: Specifies the stagnation class used, such as :py:class:`DefaultStagnation`.
+    :param object stagnation_type: Specifies the stagnation class used, such as :py:class:`stagnation.DefaultStagnation`.
     :param str filename: Pathname for configuration file to be opened, read, processed by a parser from the :py:class:`configparser.ConfigParser` class (or, for 2.7, the `ConfigParser.SafeConfigParser class <https://docs.python.org/2.7/library/configparser.html#ConfigParser.SafeConfigParser>`_), the ``NEAT`` section handled by ``Config``, and then other sections passed to the ``parse_config`` methods of the appropriate classes.
     :raises AssertionError: If any of the objects lack a ``parse_config`` method.